beaconsproject/hydrology_explorer/docs/user_guide.md

 The app offers two options for specifying the AOI (area of interest) for which upstream and downstream areas will be identified:

 1. **Upload an AOI**  - The AOI can be uploaded as a ShapeFile or a GeoPackage.
-The AOI must fall fully within the study area. **[Question - would it be worth adding a clip function here? clip AOI to the study area?]** **Add how the app assigns catchments to the AOI.**
+The AOI must fall fully within the study area.
 Once uploaded, users can edit the AOI boundary by selecting catchments.

 2. **Select a set of catchments on the map** - This option allows users to idenity an AOI by selecting catchments on the map.
 The AOI may be comprised of non-neighbouring catchments such as geographically dispersed salmon spawning sites or mine sites.
 All selected catchments are combined to form a new area of interest (AOI) for analysis.

 Note: The upstream and downstream area will not be computed beyond the extent of the provided catchments layer.

 The statistics table will update with additional statistics, including Dendritic Connectivity Index (DCI) for the AOI.
-DCI is a measure of longitudinal connectivity within the AOI, ranging from 0 (low connectivity) to 1 (high connectivity) **ADD REFERENCE - see KBA explorer**.
+DCI is a measure of longitudinal connectivity within the AOI, ranging from 0 (low connectivity) to 1 (high connectivity) (Cote et al. 2009).

 ### Generate upstream and downstream